ZC502/pca-simulation-bench/README.md

 If the extension is not enabled, the "Isaac+Oct" score will be identical to the baseline Isaac Sim score.

+Note:
+You do NOT need to run `octonion.py` manually.

+Once the `octonion_time` extension is enabled, its temporal update logic is automatically applied during each PhysX simulation step.

+The PCA runner (`pca_runner.py`) only launches simulations and measures physical consistency metrics.

 ```bash
 python runners/pca_runner.py